rubbrband/rubbrband/README.md

 ## Supported Compute Platforms

-We've mainly tested this on Lambda Labs and Paperspace.
-Colab doesn't work quite yet, because Colab doesn't play nicely with Docker.
+We've mainly tested this on Lambda Labs.
+Colab and Paperspace doesn't work quite yet, because they don't play nicely with Docker.